sk8terboyz/Vue-3-Fundamentals/README.md

 *ABOUT THE SHOPPING LIST APP*

-I initially created this app to get an understanding of VueJS and how it worked, so I didn't focus to much on making it look the best or anything.
+I initially created this app to get an understanding of VueJS and how it worked, so I didn't focus to much on making it look nice.
 Currently its only functionalities are to display hard-coded lists onto the screen and add new items to the list, except that feature doesn't work currently.